Coconut (Ye Zi)

 Botanical Name: Cocos nucifera

-Coconut, coconut milk, water, cream, oil and butter are all highly nutritious, rich in fiber and delicious.
-The fruit is made up of its shell, kernel (meat) and water.
-A medium-sized coconut can provide almost all the daily-required essential minerals, vitamins and energy a person needs.
-Coconuts are full of lauric acid, the important saturated fatty acid that increases good-HDL that helps regulate cholesterol levels in blood.
-Coconuts are also a good source of potassium and electrolytes.
-Lactose-free, it is an excellent substitute for anyone allergic to dairy or nut or grain-based milks.
+Coconut meat and coconut butter are highly nutritious and rich in fiber.
+Coconut milk, cream, and oil are high in healthy mid-chain triglycerides (MCTs) AKA mid-chain fatty acids (MCFAs), and coconut water provides loads of electrolytes.
+All coconut products are found by most people to be delicious.
+The fruit is made up of the shell, kernel (meat), and water.
+A medium-sized coconut can provide almost all daily-required essential minerals, vitamins, and energy.
+Coconuts are full of lauric acid, the important saturated fatty acid that increases good-HDL, helping regulate cholesterol levels in the blood.
+Lactose-free, it is an excellent substitute for anyone allergic to dairy or nut and grain-based milks.

 Below is an overview of coconut, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
 Gain a balanced and thorough understanding of the healing properties of coconut.